 As a quick recap, the Motorola Android 7.0 update will bring improved performance, better battery life with “Doze” features, split-screen multitasking, the recent apps button works like ALT+TAB and switches between the last used apps, and much more.
 Google has over 50 big changes in Android N. Like faster app installs, which are also smaller, a new JIT compiler, improved graphics and performance with the Vulkan API, revamped notifications with quick reply from the pulldown bar, customizable quick setting tiles and so much more.
 All of that and more will come to the Moto Z and Moto G4.

 Not to mention things like a better and improved Google Search using the Google Assistant with machine learning, number blocking and call screening.
-By the time Motorola is ready for updates Google could already deliver Android 7.1 which was first shown on October 4th with the new Google Pixel phone.
+Again, this is only Android 7.0 Nougat, and not the latest 7.1 software that Pixel users are enjoying.
+Expect that at a later date.